 - I faced such dilemmas each day with my last employer, and that’s exactly why I left them–because I was too weak, and I often fell for the temptation.
 And then I felt terrible.
 Let me explain it in more detail.
 I was selling insurance and retirement plans to clients.
 But we did not get the same commission from each provider.
 Actually one provider paid 50% more to the agents, and their product looked great on the paper.
 In reality, however, the clients paid a lot on hidden fees each year, and they eventually saved less money in a long run.
 But I still sold this plan to some clients, and I felt terrible afterwards… Here I am, honest and smarter than before, applying for a job with your company.
 I know that your agents get the same commission for each deal they close.
 I really like this payment model, because it motivates us to look for the best solution for the client, and not the one which is best for our pocket…

 Ready to answer this one?
 I hope so!
-Do not forget to check also 7 sample answers to other tricky interview questions:
+Do not forget to check also the following posts, to make sure you get ready for your interview:

 - What is the most important thing you learned at school?